Ken Paxton: State securities fraud felony indictment

+Paxton filed a motion to move the case from Harris County to his native Collin County in 2019.
+The trial court granted the motion, and in rulings in 2021, the 1st Court of Appeals in Houston agreed.
+However, in June 2023, the Texas Court of Criminal Appeals sided with the prosecution, overturning the lower courts' rulings and holding 6–3 that the securities fraud case against Paxton should stay in Harris County.

+In October 2023, the Harris County District Court scheduled Paxton's trial to begin April 15, 2024.

+On March 26, 2024, Paxton reached an agreement with the special prosecutor's office to allow him to avoid trial.
+Under the agreement, Paxton agreed to pay $300,000 in restitution, perform 200 hours of community service, and take 15 hours of legal ethics training.
+Under the agreement, Paxton was not required to admit wrongdoing in the case.
+After completion of the terms of the agreement, the case was dismissed on June 18, 2025.

 Securities and Exchange Commission civil action

 In 2016, the U.S. Securities and Exchange Commission (SEC) filed a civil enforcement action against Paxton in the United States District Court for the Eastern District of Texas.
 The SEC's complaint specifically charged Paxton with violating various provisions of the Securities Act of 1933 and various provisions (including Rule 10b-5) of the Securities Exchange Act of 1934 by defrauding the Servergy investors.
 Paxton denied the allegations.
 One of the defendants and Servergy itself reached a separate settlement with the SEC, agreeing to pay $260,000 in penalties.

-In October 2016, U.S. District Judge Amos L. Mazzant III conditionally dismissed the complaint, finding the SEC had not alleged Paxton had any legal obligation to inform investors that he was receiving a commission, but gave the SEC two weeks to refile an amended complaint.
+In October 2016, U.S. district judge Amos L. Mazzant III conditionally dismissed the complaint, finding the SEC had not alleged Paxton had any legal obligation to inform investors that he was receiving a commission, but gave the SEC two weeks to refile an amended complaint.
 The SEC refiled its securities fraud claims against Paxton, making the additional allegations that Paxton and Cook's investment club required all of its members to accept the same risks on all investments and that it specifically forbade members from making money off investments of other members.
 The SEC further alleged that Paxton did not properly disclose his Servergy ownership stake on his taxes and that he attempted to conceal the stake by at different times claiming it was his fee for legal services, that it was a gift, and that he had only received it after investing money.

-In March 2017, Mazzant dismissed the civil securities fraud case, ruling that Paxton "no plausible legal duty" to inform investors that he would earn a commission if they purchased stock in a technical company that Paxton represented.
+In March 2017, Mazzant dismissed the civil securities fraud case, ruling that Paxton had "no plausible legal duty" to inform investors that he would earn a commission if they purchased stock in a technical company that Paxton represented.
 With the second dismissal of the case with prejudice, the SEC could not bring new action on the same claim against Paxton.
-The dismissal of the SEC case did not have a direct impact on the state criminal case, which remained pending.
-However, the burden of proof in criminal court is higher than in civil court.
+The dismissal of the SEC case did not have a direct impact on the state criminal case.